roylouisgarcia/rockpaperscissors/README.md

 # Rock Paper Scissors Game

 This is a mininalist implementation of a very simple game: rock, paper scissors.
 This project uses HTML, CSS and Javascript.
-View the project [HERE](http://nostradmsx.com/portfolioentries/currentprojects/rockpaperscissors/)
+View the project <a href="http://nostradmsx.com/portfolioentries/currentprojects/rockpaperscissors/" target="_blank">HERE</a>

 ## Installation